-Before we look at using screenshots on devices or backgrounds we should mention that the App Store Marketing Guidelines on images unequivocally state in section 2.10 Product images within the App Store, “Screenshots should display only the actual screen content from your app that a user will see when the app is running.
-Do not incorporate Apple product images into your screenshots on the App Store.”
+Before we look at using screenshots on devices or backgrounds we should mention that the App Store Marketing Guidelines on images unequivocally state “Focus on the experience of using your app and not on Apple product functions.
+Display your app on the screen as it appears when your app is running.”
+Do not incorporate Apple product images into your screenshots on the App Store.

 Lots of apps and games ignore this and we haven’t heard of anyone being rejected for doing for it, but it’s worth bearing in mind.

 The most popular technique is to show your screenshot on the iPhone or iPad.
 A lifestyle shot allows you to illustrate the app in use and it can be a really good way of showing off what the app is for and how to use it.
 The fact that you’ll create some background space makes it easier to overlay some text without covering anything important in the screenshot.

 You could also superimpose your screenshot on a background image.
 Once again this creates a space for text, but it also allows you to accentuate the theme of your app or game and create other visual clues that enable people to understand it at-a-glance.

 Placing the device or screenshot at an angle can help make it stand out and introduce a sense of dynamism, especially if the screenshot itself is less than exciting.
 Just be wary of eating into your space too much, you still want the screenshot to be clear.

 You can include a different set of screenshots for each language your app supports, and you definitely should.
 Your main language screenshots will be included by default, but it’s worth the effort of localizing your display screenshots for different countries.
 It could significantly boost your downloads.